AlexxNB/aovi/README.md

 * `message` - default validation error message.
 Name of the property or its label will be added at the start of this text.

 * `notMessage` - default validation error message if used `.not` operator before.
 Name of the property or its label will be added at the start of this text.
-If ommited, `.not` will not be allowing to use with this custom validator.
+If ommited, `.not` operator will not be allowing to use with this custom validator.

 ### Custom validator example